regen-network/regen-ledger/x/group/README.md

 In the current implementation, changing a group's membership (adding or removing members or changing their power) will cause all existing proposals for group accounts linked to this group to be invalidated.
-They will simply fail if someone calls `MsgExec` and will eventually be garbage collected.
+They will simply fail if someone calls `MsgExecRequest` and will eventually be garbage collected.